 - 22 points: Mandatory one year license suspension.
 Reinstatement requires the completion of a behavior modification/attitudinal-driving course.

 How can I remove points from my Delaware license?

 There are two ways to remove points from your Delaware driving record.
 One takes money and a little time, the other takes no money and a lot of time.

 The first way is to complete an approved Delaware driver safety course.
 These courses are six hours long and can be found for less than $30 bucks.
 Taking one will remove three points from your record.

 Points also come off your record over time.
 Points are expunged after 24 months of conviction-free driving.
 In fact, if you can keep your nose clean for just 12 months, the points from the last 12 months will only count half.

-The North Dakota Guide to Dealing with Traffic Tickets
+The New Jersey Guide to Dealing with Traffic Tickets

 Get a ticket?
 Learn how defensive driving courses can benefit your driving record (and wallet!) while discovering where to take one online.